-India, in its essence, has always embraced diverse housing typologies owing to its geographical, cultural, social and economical distinctions.
-The country, however, saw a significant change in its housing patterns since the genesis of urbanization and global exchange of technology and materials.
-Since then, the housing typologies have started becoming indistinguishable, with a similar adaption of the process, construction system and spatial disposition into the designs, irrespective of the site and context.
+India, in its essence, has always embraced diverse housing designs in India through different typologies owing to its geographical, cultural, social, and economic distinctions.
+The country, however, saw a significant change in its housing patterns since the genesis of urbanization and the global exchange of technology and materials.
+Since then, the housing typologies have started becoming indistinguishable, with a similar adaption of the process, construction system, and spatial disposition into the designs, irrespective of the site and context.

 Given below are 10 such examples of exceptional housing designs in India.

 1. Housing for Mahouts and their Elephants | Housing Design in India

 Architect: RMA Architects